b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 Consider, for a moment, that when a man is convinced he is an authoritative voice of God himself, that man isn't going to listen to anyone else?
 When his words are indistinguishable from God's words, of course he feels qualified to authoritatively talk to anyone about anything, and will refuse to hear anything else.
 Or does that only apply to [David Koresh](https://en.wikipedia.org/wiki/David_Koresh)?

 Really, imagine a scenario where you confront President Oaks, and recommend a course of action based on public opinion from survey results.
 "You should be more compassionate toward LGBT folks," you might say.
-You're not God, talking to a man who believes he speaks *for* God.
+You're not God, and you're talking to a man who believes he speaks *for* God.
 How would that pan out?

 And here I am scrutinizing this Brigham Young quote while Benson just asserted that the president of the LDS church can willfully receive revelation on anything about anything.
 Revelation!
 From God, about which jar of pasta sauce you should buy.